3-alarm fire damages condo in Cherry Hill

 It took crews 45 minutes to get the blaze under control.

-They say there was no one inside the unit that caught fire.
+They say the owner was not inside the unit that caught fire.

-But a woman in the unit above was taken to the hospital for evaluation.
+There were no reports of injuries, but a woman in the unit above was taken to the hospital for evaluation.

-The fire did not spread beyond the one unit.
+The fire did not spread beyond that unit.

+The fire marshal is working to determine the cause of the blaze.

 ------